reactioncommerce/reaction-cli/README.md

     update, up  Update Atmosphere and NPM packages reset       Reset the database and (optionally) delete build files build       Build a production Docker image
+    register  Register an account with Reaction
+    login     Login to Reaction
+    whoami    Check which account you are logged in as keys      Manage your SSH keys
+    apps      Manage your apps deployments
+    deploy    Deploy an app
+    env       Manage environment variables for an app deployment open      Open an app deployment in your browser

   Options:
     -v, --version  Show app and CLI version numbers -h, --help     Show help
 ```

 ## Tracking

 This app reports anonymous, aggregate usage data to help us improve and debug Reaction Commerce.
 View our [Privacy Policy](https://reactioncommerce.com/legal/privacy).